AngeloAS/LanQiao/README.md

 # LanQiao

-Records and answers to the competition questions in the LanQiao Cup(China) competiton.
+This project is aimed to record vip questions on LanQiao Cup(China) offical online judge.